krakend/krakend-documentation/extending/_index.md

 - /images/documentation/krakend-plugins.png
 ---

 KrakenD is **highly extensible and flexible** and allows developers to extend its functionality through custom code when the built-in features are not enough.
 Whether you need to add custom logic, integrate specific business rules, or enhance features, KrakenD lets you add extensions coded by you.

+You don't need to fork the source code to add your custom logic, as the plugin and scripting system allow you to add custom functionality that is not offered out of the box.

+These are the two major approaches:

+- Write a Lua script
+- Write a Go plugin

 ## Extending with Lua
 [Lua](/docs/endpoints/lua/) is an embedded scripting language designed for simplicity and speed.
 It's perfect for **quick customizations**, such as: